 Wholesaling real estate is a popular strategy for beginners and those who want to learn more about the business.
 It's one of the few real estate investing strategies that allow you to earn large sums without actually purchasing property yet still gain first-hand experience in the field.
 As a result, it's a great way to start building connections and networking with other investors in your area.

-With a population of over 3.3 million and 1.19 million units of housing, Utah is the ideal place to learn about wholesaling.
+With a population of over 3,380,800 and 1,228,746 units of housing, Utah is the ideal place to learn about wholesaling.
 Whether you live in Salt Lake City, St. George, or anywhere in between, you can find wholesale deals in your neighborhood.
 You just need to know what to look for and how to capitalize.

 Wholesalers act as a middleman between the homeowner and the end buyer.
 Your job is to look for distressed properties that you can purchase at a steep discount, often because the owner is behind on the mortgage, taxes, or maintenance.